Professionals – Genetics Overview

 The figure to the right shows that for conditions inherited in an autosomal recessive manner, both copies of the gene must be altered (mutated) and not working in order for a person to have the condition.
 If a person has a mutation in only one copy of the gene, they are a carrier and are not affected with the condition.

-The figure to the left shows that two parents who are carriers of an autosomal recessive condition have a 25% (1 in 4) chance of each child inheriting the condition.
+The figure above shows that two parents who are carriers of an autosomal recessive condition have a 25% (1 in 4) chance of each child inheriting the condition.

 Autosomal Dominant Inheritance